 THE VIQUESNEY DOUGHBOY MINIATURES

 Walter Rylander was Viquesney's friend and business partner in Americus, and in 1922, Viquesney sold all right and title to the Doughboy to Rylander, who then legally owned the property for the next four years.
-Almost immediately after the sale, Viquesney permanently moved back to his hometown of Spencer, Indiana, while Rylander continued to produce the miniature Doughboys in Americus during those years.
+Almost immediately after the sale, Viquesney permanently moved back to his hometown of Spencer, Indiana, while Rylander continued to produce the miniature Doughboys in Americus and the other locations during those years.

 Walter Rylander was Viquesney's friend and business partner in Americus, and in 1922, Viquesney sold all right and title to the Doughboy to Rylander, who then legally owned the property for the next four years.
-Almost immediately after the sale, Viquesney permanently moved back to his hometown of Spencer, Indiana, while Rylander continued to produce the miniature Doughboys in Americus during those years.
+Almost immediately after the sale, Viquesney permanently moved back to his hometown of Spencer, Indiana, while Rylander continued to produce the miniature Doughboys in Americus and the other locations during those years.

-Viquesney's miniature Doughboys were later sold in various sizes and styles, including table lamps, smaller sheet metal stamp-outs, candlesticks, and sub-miniature six-inch versions.
+Viquesney's imagination knew no limits when it came to marketing his creations; his miniature Doughboys soon began appearing in various sizes and styles, including table lamps, smaller sheet metal stamp-outs, bookends, candlesticks, and sub-miniature six-inch versions.
 There was even an incense burner version, but it seems not to have sold well.
 I've only seen an illustration of it.

 Some 11.5" models were made of plaster and were identical to the metal ones except the rifle was held close-in vertically against the side of the figure.
 This model, too, was available as a lamp, but in a different style, with the bulb encased in a globe on the base.
-Interestingly, this alternate pose was sometimes used by later artists for their full-size monuments which are often mistaken for Viquesney's work, but were made long after his death in 1946, as in a 1983 example at King, Wisconsin.
+Interestingly, this alternate pose was sometimes used by later artists for their full-size monuments which are often mistaken for Viquesney's work, but were made long after his death in 1946.
+See for example this 1983 statue at King, Wisconsin.

 But by far, out of all versions the most popular was the original "standard" 11.5" cast lead alloy Doughboy statuette, originally priced at $5.00 or $6.00, depending upon the finish.
-But during the Great Depression of the 1930s, sales apparently slowed to such a degree that today the Spencer, Indiana models, although more recent, are much rarer than the original Americus, Georgia ones from the early and mid-1920s.
-Production of the 11.5" statuettes continued into the early 1940s, and there is some evidence that the small 6" cast lead version was still being made as late as 1946, shortly before Viquesney's death.
+But by 1936, due to the the Great Depression, the price had fallen to $3.00.
+Production of the 11.5" statuettes continued until at least the late 1930s, and a postcard ad from 1946 shows that the small 6" cast lead version was still being made at that time.

 Some 11.5" models were made of plaster and were identical to the metal ones except the rifle was held close-in vertically against the side of the figure.
 This model, too, was available as a lamp, but in a different style, with the bulb encased in a globe on the base.
-Interestingly, this alternate pose was sometimes used by later artists for their full-size monuments which are often mistaken for Viquesney's work, but were made long after his death in 1946, as in a 1983 example at King, Wisconsin.
+Interestingly, this alternate pose was sometimes used by later artists for their full-size monuments which are often mistaken for Viquesney's work, but were made long after his death in 1946.
+See for example this 1983 statue at King, Wisconsin.

 But by far, out of all versions the most popular was the original "standard" 11.5" cast lead alloy Doughboy statuette, originally priced at $5.00 or $6.00, depending upon the finish.
-But during the Great Depression of the 1930s, sales apparently slowed to such a degree that today the Spencer, Indiana models, although more recent, are much rarer than the original Americus, Georgia ones from the early and mid-1920s.
-Production of the 11.5" statuettes continued into the early 1940s, and there is some evidence that the small 6" cast lead version was still being made as late as 1946, shortly before Viquesney's death.
+But by 1936, due to the the Great Depression, the price had fallen to $3.00.
+Production of the 11.5" statuettes continued until at least the late 1930s, and a postcard ad from 1946 shows that the small 6" cast lead version was still being made at that time.

 By the 1970s and '80s, the miniature Doughboys and other Viquesney miniature pieces were once thought to have almost completely vanished.
-But thanks to the research of T. Perry Wesley and the power of the World Wide Web beginning in the 1990s, a "second wave" of these almost forgotten items has begun to emerge from attics, cellars, and garages across the nation.
+But thanks to the research of T. Perry Wesley and the power of the World Wide Web starting in the 1990s, a "second wave" of these almost forgotten items began to emerge from attics, cellars, and garages across the nation.
+As a result, the market is now glutted with them; I've tracked hundreds of them on eBay alone.
+Many are found at estate sales.
+They aren't as valuable as people think they are, or want them to be.

 Below are shown some of the various models and styles of the Viquesney miniature Doughboy.